folio-org/stripes/doc/adding-permissions.md

 ```
 (If you're working on a different tenant from `diku`, be sure to modify the posting path accordingly.)

 > **Note.** When re-inserting a module that was already inserted, which is what we're doing here, mod-perms will notice any new permissions and insert them, which is what we want; but it will not update already-existing permissions, so changes that you make to the description, sup-permissions, etc., cannot be updated using this technique.
-If you wanted to do this, you would frst need to manually remove the old permissions (left as exercise for the reader) before inserting the new descriptor.
+If you wanted to do this, you would first need to manually remove the old permissions (left as exercise for the reader) before inserting the new descriptor.

 ## Use the new permissions!